 The CHR will ensure an efficient and systematic cleaning procedure on bulk carriers.
 By using CHR in the cargo holds, the ship’s crew will no longer have to use ropes and ladders in a dangerous attempt to reach the upper parts of the cargo hold.
 Additionally, the CHR only requires 2-3 members of staff to operate instead of the 5+ people required for conventional cleaning.

 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment.

-With CLIIN solutions, the amount of chemicals used in cargo hold cleaning will be drastically reduced.
-Traditionally the cargo holds are cleaned with several tonnes of chemicals such as hydrochloric acid and sulfuric acid.
+With CLIIN's cleaning solutions, the amount of chemicals used in cargo hold cleaning will be drastically reduced.
+Traditionally cargo holds are cleaned with several tonnes of chemicals such as hydrochloric acid and sulfuric acid.
 After the cleaning process, these chemicals are released into the sea.
-As the CHR uses high-pressure freshwater for the cleaning process, the need for chemicals in cargo hold cleaning alone is reduced with 80-100% by using CLIIN’s Cargo Hold Robot..
+As the CHR uses high-pressure freshwater for the cleaning process, the need for chemicals in cargo hold cleaning alone is reduced with 80-100% by using CLIIN’s Cargo Hold Robot.